Jump-Comedy/jump-comedy-docs/docs/sending-email-campaigns.md

 ## Filtering Target Audiences

-There are four ways you can target audiences.
+There are five ways you can target audiences.

 ### 1. Send To Everyone